 Client was convicted by a Williamson County jury of aggravated assault.
 He came to me to represent him for his sentencing hearing and for any post conviction motions or appeals.
 His prior counsel had unnecessarily put him in a very difficult situation where he was facing a lengthy prison sentence and he lacked credibility with the Court.
 Going to prison would have been an extreme hardship for him and his family.
 I was able to rehabilitate his image with the Court and after a lengthy sentencing presentation I convinced the Judge to impose a sentence of probation.

 Federal-Middle District of Tennessee-Steroid Trafficking- U.S. vs RC (2015-2016).
 Client was defendant in a multi defendant Indictment for steroid and heroin trafficking.
 He was responsible for importing a significant amount of steroid components, manufacturing the steroids and then distributing them.
 I was able to secure pre-trial release for client for several years during which time he was able to demonstrate to the Court that he unquestionably ceased his involvement with controlled substances and he was able to develop an employment history that Judges love to see.
 I strongly urged the Judge to impose a term of probation despite the significant amount of steroids involved.The Judge imposed a sentence of one year, which was well below the sentencing guidelines and allowed my client to surrender on a later date at the designated facility.
-Client was very pleased with the outcome and he is currently serving his time in a minimum security camp in Kentucky.
+Client was very pleased with the outcome.

 Federal-Middle District of Tennessee-Marijuana Trafficking- U.S. vs JN (2015-2016).
 Client was under investigation for importing a large quantity of Marijuana from California to Tennessee.
 I was able to negotiate a scenario with the US Attorney's Office and the DEA Task Force whereby my client was never arrested or formally charged.
 Not only was he spared a prison sentence but he was able to keep his professional licenses and his long standing job.
 When I first took the case I was hoping at the very best to get the client a rare federal diversion but getting a no prosecution was even better.
 The process took several years and had a lot of bumps in the road but we got it done.